 THIS POST CONTAINS AFFILIATE LINKS FOR YOUR CONVENIENCE.
 See full disclosure policy

-This cowl is made to fit snuggly.
+This crochet cowl pattern is written to fit snuggly.
 I wanted something that was more than just for fashion but was actually going to keep me warm while walking my dog.
 A cowl that I could pull up over my face if the wind started to blow and it got really cold.

 If you want a cowl that is a little longer just crochet more chains at the beginning and it will make for a longer cowl.
 I crocheted until the skein was almost completely gone, but saved a little to make a matching headband.
 Of course you can always crochet until the skein is entirely gone.